kert-io/mail_runner/README.md

 ```

 #Usage
 Mailrunner is built with a CLI that is used to launch each bot.
 When in doubt about commands, add the -h flag.
 ```
-mailrunner -h
+mail_runner -h
 ```
+Don't forget to restart your terminal or the cli will not work!!

-the basic commands
+**the basic commands**

 ```
 Usage: mail_runner [options]